-The Observer / Suzanne Poch

 Charlene Szajko returns a shot against Wisconsin-Milwaukee.
-The Belles overwhelmed

-the Panthers, 8-1, to run their win streak to four

-Belles tennis takes first four

-By ANNE GALLAGHER Sports Writer

-The predictions of Saint Mary's tennis coach Debra Laverie came true as the team emerged from its first four contests undefeated.
+The Belles overwhelmed the Panthers, 8-1, to run their win streak to four matches.
+Belles tennis takes first four By ANNE GALLAGHER Sports Writer The predictions of Saint Mary's tennis coach Debra Laverie came true as the team emerged from its first four contests undefeated.
 "We went in expecting to win," said Laverie.

 The Belles began the season Sept.
-8 by shutting out Val-University, paraiso Number-one spotholder Jennifer Block showed resiliance when she came back to win her match.
+8 by shutting out Val-paraiso University, 9-0.
+Number-one spotholder Jennifer Block showed resiliance when she came back to win her match.
 After losing a close first set, 6-7, to Heidi Bussewitz, she handled the Crusader opponent, 6-2, 6-0.
 Other singles victories included Sarah Mayer, Charlene Szajko, Elizabeth Heinz, Mary Turk and Jane Schnell.
-Two days later the squad defeated NCAA power DePaul University, 6-3.
+Two days later the squad travelled to Chicago where it defeated NCAA power DePaul University, 6-3.
 "We played on a clay surface here which is unusual to find now," said Laverie.
 "It really slows down the game."
 The clay surface seemed to agree with freshman Sarah Mayer who won straight sets, 6-3, 7-5.
 Szajko and Schnell also helped the Belles' cause as they each lost their first sets but came back to win their respective matches.
-In doubles play, Block and Heinz teamed up to win, 6-3, 6-4, as did Schnell and Turk, 6-3, The victory against Hillsdale College was sweet but not short.
-Halfway through play, heavy rain forced the teams to finish the match at the Jackson travelled to Chicago where it Raquetball Club, 45 minutes away.
-Once again the doubles team of Block and Heinz won, 6-1, 6-4.
-Mayer and Szajko pulled out of a close first set, 7-6 and went on to win their second set, 6-4, as well as the match.
-In singles competition five of the six Saint Mary's players won in straight sets.
-"All the singles players were aggressive and dominated," said Laverie.
-The Belles hosted the University of Wisconsin-Milwaukee on Sept.
-13. The team ended this series of four games almost as strong as they began by taming the Panthers, 8-1.
-"This was a really good yardstick to measure our improvement by," said Laverie.
-Last year the Belles defeated Wisconsin-Milwaukee, 5-4.
+In doubles play, Block and Heinz teamed up to win, 6-3, 6-4, as did Schnell and Turk, 6-3, 6-3.
+The victory against Hillsdale College was sweet but not short.
+Halfway through play, heavy rain forced the teams to finish the match at the Jackson Baseball had never before Raquetball Club, 45 minutes away.